Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 <a id="gattservices"></a>
 ## GATT Services
-GATT services are defined by JSON files located in a BLE server project's `bleservices` directory.
+GATT services are defined by JSON files located in a BLE server or client project's `bleservices` directory.
+The JSON files are optional for BLE clients.
 Each JSON file defines a single service with one or more characteristics.
 The JSON is automatically converted to platform-specific native code by the Moddable `mcconfig` command line tool and the compiled object code is linked to the app.

 The JSON file for a service consists of an object with a single `service` property.
 The `service` property is an object that includes the following top-level properties: